Does Your Company Need An App?

 1. Make sure to choose a Room Status (this controls the position on the Production Schedule board)

-2. Enter the Rooms for the Project in the Ball Park Estimate toggle (this is the easiest place to enter Rooms)
+2. Enter the Rooms for the Project in the Project Setup and Location area

 3. Make sure to enter a Proposed and Actual Delivery Date (the Actual Delivery Date is what makes a Room show up on the Delivery Calendar)